JoaSwart/project-week/README.md

-A 2D platformer game.
+A 2D platformer game made in our first project week.
 Play as a capybara dad and collect apples for your hungry family while dodging enemies and avoiding traps.
 Highscore based game, might change it to level based game in the future